Frequently Asked Questions

 100 Pinedge Drive

 - From the NJ Turnpike: Take Exit 4

 - From I-295: Take Exit 36A

-- Please visit this page to view specific ride height and weight requirements PRIOR to your visit.
+- All rides have height restrictions, which you can find on the ride restrictions page.
+Please visit this page to view specific ride height and weight requirements PRIOR to your visit.

 How can I tell which rides I can ride?